 Potential project-related impacts to freshwater habitat and fish were evaluated by estimating the potential for direct and indirect mortality of fish and disruption or disturbance of spawning and rearing behavior as a result of construction and highway maintenance and operation.
-The Anadromous and Resident Fish Streams Technical Report (Appendix P), the 2014 Update to Appendix P - Anadromous and Resident Fish Streams Technical Report (in Appendix Z of the Draft SEIS), and the 2017 Errata to the 2014 Update to Appendix P - Anadromous and Resident Fish Streams Technical SEIS) contain an analysis of these impacts.
-Habitat-related impacts (i.e., destruction of spawning and/or rearing habitat for anadromous fish) were assessed separately in the Essential Fish Habitat Assessment (Appendix N), the 2014 Update to Appendix N - Essential Fish Habitat Assessment (in Appendix Z of the Draft SEIS), and the 2017 Errata to the 2014 Update to Appendix M - Essential Fish Habitat Assessment (in Appendix N), the 2014 Update to Appendix N - Essential Fish Habitat Assessment (in Appendix Z) of the Draft SEIS), and the 2017 Errata to the 2014 Update to Appendix M - Essential Fish Habitat Assessment (in Appendix Z) of the Assessment (in Appendix Z) of the Draft SEIS), and the 2017 Errata to the 2014 Update to Appendix N - Essential Fish Habitat Assessment (in Appendix Z) of the Draft SEIS), and the 2017 Errata to the 2014 Update to Appendix N - Essential Fish Habitat Assessment (in Appendix Z) of the Draft SEIS).
+The Anadromous and Resident Fish Streams Technical Report (Appendix P), the 2014 Update to Appendix P - Anadromous and Resident Fish Streams Technical Report (in Appendix Z of the Draft SEIS), and the 2017 Errata to the 2014 Update to Appendix P - Anadromous and Resident Fish Streams Technical Report (in Appendix Z of this Final SEIS) contain an analysis of these impacts.
+Habitat-related impacts (i.e., destruction of spawning and/or rearing habitat for anadromous fish) were assessed separately in the Essential Fish Habitat Assessment (Appendix N), the 2014 Update to Appendix N - Essential Fish Habitat Assessment (in Appendix Z of the Draft SEIS), and the 2017 Errata to the 2014 Update to Appendix N - Essential Fish Habitat Assessment (in Appendix Z of this Final SEIS).